alvaroandresgarayromero/designpatternsheeet/sandbox/aws/lambda/README.rst

         aws s3 cp s3://tf-bucket/payload.txt .

-4. Compile the C++ app
+4. Run the aws demo app.
-    Go to the app directory, and compile the application
+    Go to the 'app' directory, and compile the application

     .. code-block:: bash